MikeIvanichev/norma/README.md

 but activating the `oboe-shared-stdcxx` feature makes it use the shared runtime, which requires libc++\_shared.so from the Android NDK to be present during execution.

-## Acceleraters
+## Accelerators

-An accelerater can be selected using `norma::SelectedDevice`.
+An accelerator can be selected using `norma::SelectedDevice`.

-### CPU and Accelerate
+### CPU

-Using the CPU does not require any extra features, however when building on MacOS the `accelerate` feature can be enabled to allow the resulting program to utilize Apples [Accelerate framwork](https://developer.apple.com/accelerate/).
+Using the CPU does not require any extra features.

+However when building on MacOS the `accelerate` feature can be enabled to allow the resulting program to utilize Apple's [Accelerate framwork](https://developer.apple.com/accelerate/).

 ```rust
 let device = SelectedDevice::Cpu;